ACEP ID:

 • Mixed evidence:

-• An underlying medical condition or risk factor that has a published meta-analysis or systematic review or completing the CDC systematic review process.
+• An underlying medical condition or risk factor that has a published meta-analysis or systematic review or is completing the CDC systematic review process.

-Higher risk for severe COVID-19 outcome
+Higher risk of severe COVID-19 outcomes

 • Cancer